 Our diagnostic has a novel biological basis, being based on the detection of cancer stem cell markers, uses a reliable platform (qRT-PCR, FFPE), and has been evaluated in an initial retrospective validation study using a consecutive cohort of approximately 2400 patients with breast cancer.
-Our development team is preparing for a retrospective validation study using an independent cohort and has conducted a pre-submission meeting with the FDA, it out intent to proceed with the study in the event that we are able to procure a collaboration partner or grant funding but it is not a project of primary focus at the current time.
+Our development team is preparing for a retrospective validation study using an independent cohort and has conducted a pre-submission meeting with the FDA., Studies have been completed evaluating the prognostic capabilities of StemPrintER compared to competing technologies in large cohorts of ER+/HER2 negative patients.
+The results demonstrated the superiority of StemPrintER stem cell based genomic prognostic tool versus the market leader, Oncotype DX, in predicting recurrence in ER+/HER2- postmenopausal breast cancer patients.